Ireland once again has the highest mortgage rates in the eurozone, according to new data from the Central Bank of Ireland.

 “However it’s still deeply frustrating that rates here remain so high compared to our eurozone neighbours and have done so for so long,” he continued.

-Mr Cassidy said larger lenders, in particular AIB, BOI and PTSB who have around 70 per cent of the mortgage market between them, charge among the highest rates.
+Mr Cassidy said larger lenders, in particular Allied Irish Banks, Bank of Ireland and Permanent TSB who hold around 70 per cent of the mortgage market between them, charge among the highest rates.

 He added that “many of the lowest rates in Ireland right now come with big caveats - such as a 40 per cent deposit - or are only available on B+ energy rated homes - something which is clearly beyond the capabilities of many first-time buyers.”